Zipcoder/reveal-slides.tcus/md/arrayVsArrayList.md

 ```

 -
-## Type-Safety

--
 ## Length

-Length of the ArrayList is provided by the size() method while Each array object has the length variable which returns the length of the array.
+Length of the ArrayList is provided by the size() method while each array object has the length variable which returns the length of the array.

 for example :